simonherlin/cookiecutter_fastapi_jwt_sonarqube_docker/{{cookiecutter.project_slug}}/README.md

 ## Overview

-This project is a FastAPI application with JWT authentication, database migrations with Alembic, unit tests with Pytest, code quality analysis with Flake8, and SonarQube integration for code quality reporting.
+This project is a FastAPI application with the following features:

+- Database migrations with Alembic
+- Unit tests with Pytest
+- Code formatting with Black
+- Linting with Flake8
+- Static code analysis with SonarQube
+- Task automation using Makefile
+- Docker support for containerized deployment

-## Project Structure
+## 📁 Project Structure

 ```bash
 my_fastapi_project/